ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-2-3.md

-Chapter 2: Understanding the Psychology of Feedback Coaching: Understanding the Role of Empathy and Trust in Feedback Coaching Relationships
+Understanding the Role of Empathy and Trust in Feedback Coaching Relationships
 ============================================================================================================================================

 Understanding the psychology of feedback coaching is essential for effective coaching and mentoring.
 In this chapter, we will explore the role of empathy and trust in feedback coaching relationships.